 With its two varieties, 13” and 15”, beagles are a unique breed for new judges who need to understand the use of the wicket and need to be encouraged to use it.
 Information about the varieties and the procedure for measuring can be found here.
 Beyond simply understanding the use of wicket and the procedure for marking the judge’s book, it might be helpful for the new judge to understand the implications of size for the exhibitor.

 A young, growing dog may start out its show career as a 13” beagle but grow into the 15” variety.
 Any points earned as a 13” go with the dog as it continues competing as a 15”.
 For the exhibitor, making an entry two weeks before a show, it can sometimes be difficult to guess what height the young dog might be on the day of the show.
-On the day that the 2016 Nationals entries closed, I entered three puppies that would be exactly 6 months old the week of Nationals: two were just under 12.75 inches and one was just over 12.75 inches.
+On the day that the 2016 Nationals entries closed, I entered three puppies that would be exactly 6 months old the week of Nationals: two were just under 12.75 inches and one was just over 12.75 inches on the days that entries closed.
 The two that were under were entered as 13” and the one that was over was entered as a 15”.
 I guessed correctly with each measuring in in their class.
+The slightly larger puppy had grown to be just over 13″ and the two smaller puppies measured just under 13″ on the day of the show.
 Most exhibitors will do their best to enter young dogs in the correct variety…but there is often a bit of anxiety for the exhibitor until the dog decides which variety it will be.

 The goal should be, of course, to measure correctly and the judge should not try to measure dogs out.
 We benefit from seeing as many dogs as possible in the ring.
 However, there is a disqualification in 15’s…and…”13’s” that are over 13 inches can and should be competing as 15’s.
 In spite of this, the wicket is rarely used; often seen just once a year at Nationals.
 The result is that it is not uncommon to see small 15’s shown in the 13” ring where there is less competition and handlers “put on” oversize 15’s to “get them done quickly”.
 If there is no reason to “fear the wicket”, advantage is taken.